MaKla89/PortfolioAnalyser/README.md

 # Usage

 Start the tool with `python main.py`.
 Once the flask-server is started, you can access the WebUI via "127.0.0.1:8085" from the same machine or from any other device within the same network by accessing "<server-IP>:8085" via a web-browser.
+After changing the content in your `portfolio.csv`-file you might have to reload the webUI or click on the "Load / Refresh Data" button.

+# Usage with Docker

+Please mount your `portfolio.csv` & `api_key.txt` files directly into the root folder `/ ` and expose port 8085 or map it to a desired port.
+After this you can run the container and access the WebUI via "127.0.0.1:8085" from the same machine or from any other device within the same network by accessing "<server-IP>:8085" via a web-browser.
+After changing the content in your `portfolio.csv`-file you might have to reload the webUI or click on the "Load / Refresh Data" button.